Leather conditioner

 Conditioners used on leather take many shapes and forms.
 They are used mostly to keep leather from drying out and deteriorating.

+New leather contains natural oils that help make the leather soft and supple.
+The oils are volatile and evaporate over time.
+This causes the leather to shrink and stiffen, and sometimes to crack.
+Conditioning restores moisture, brings out natural colors, and extends the life of the leather.

 A very old and widely used conditioner is dubbin.
-Another common conditioner is Mink oil.
+Other common conditioners are mink oil and saddle soap.